vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 By default, the rendered citation text starts with its **scheme ID prefix** between `@` and `:`.
 So, for instance we would have `@dc:If.
 XX 2` for the scheme identified by `dc`.
 If you are going to use a single scheme for all your citations, you can omit the prefix by setting the corresponding citation scheme set option (`CitSchemeSet.noSchemePrefix`).

-### Sorting Citations

-An additional benefit of this model is that citations can be sorted.
-Whatever their step form (sets or numbers in any format with or without suffix), the model always provides a numeric value for each; so, sorting them is just a matter of comparing them step by step.

->Note that sorting cannot apply to citation steps having as type a free or masked text, because in this case there is no rule to infer an order from the citation itself.
-These are corner cases, provided for wider compatibility, but in most (if not all) the cases you will use other step types; otherwise, the citation model itself wouldn't make much sense, given that it is used to constrain user's input.
+## Library

+Given that this is a generic library, it is designed to be flexible and extensible.
+The core logic is implemented by the [citation scheme service](#citschemeservice), which can be configured with any number of citation schemes.
+The set of schemes used for this configuration can define additional components:

+- parsers, to parse the textual representation of a citation, and render a citation model into this textual representation.
+- formatters, to format a numeric value using a specific system, or parse the formatted text into the corresponding numeric value.

+In most cases you won't need to write your own parsers and formatters, even if this is always possible; you will just stick to these prebuilt services:

+- [pattern-based citation parser](src/lib/services/pattern.cit-parser.ts): this parser is totally driven by the scheme configuration and allows you to parse the textual representation of a citation, or generate this textual representation from a citation.
+- [Roman number formatter](src/lib/services/roman-number.formatter.ts): this formatter provides the Roman numeral system for numeric values, for both parsing or formatting them.

-## Usage
+### Usage

+1. `npm i @myrmidon/cadmus-refs-citation`.
-For the UI, configure your citation schemes in your [app configuration](../../../src/app/app.config.ts) using the `CIT_SCHEME_SERVICE_TOKEN` injection token.To configure the schemes, use `CitSchemeService.configure`, e.g.:
+2. configure citation schemes in your [app configuration](../../../src/app/app.config.ts) using the `CIT_SCHEME_SERVICE_TOKEN` injection token.
+To configure the schemes, use `CitSchemeService.configure`, e.g.:

 ```ts
 // citation schemes